 When a natural disaster occurs, Student Emergency Services staff provides assistance and information about state and national recovery efforts.

-For information about on-campus emergencies and alerts, visit the University Police Emergency Management site.
+For information about on-campus emergencies and alerts, visit University Police Campus Safety.